When I tried to connect to a 12.1 database from an Oracle client 9.2, it failed with ORA-28040: No matching

 The administrator should set the values of the SQLNET.ALLOWED_LOGON_VERSION_SERVER and SQLNET.ALLOWED_LOGON_VERSION_CLIENT parameters, on both the client and on the server, to values that match the minimum version software supported in the system.
 This error ORA-28040 is also raised when the client is authenticating to a user account which was created without a verifier suitable for the client software version.
 In this situation, that account's password must be reset, in order for the required verifier to be generated and allow authentication to proceed successfully.

-The above explanation about ORA-28040, we should provide compatible authentication protocol for either client or server to accept.
-But now the question is: Should we change server configuration or upgrade clients?
-My answer in short, either way works.
+According to the above explanation about ORA-28040, we should provide compatible authentication protocol for either client or server to accept.
+But now the question is: Should we change server configuration or just upgrade Oracle clients?

-In this post, I will split the solutions to ORA-28040 into two main parts in this post, the first part is for server side, the other is for client side.
+For better understanding different applicable situations, I will split the solutions against ORA-28040 into two main parts in this post, the first part is for server side, the other one is for client side.

 Server Side Solutions to ORA-28040

 If you have the right to change the network configuration on the server side, then you have chances to solve ORA-28040 for all users in minutes.
 As a matter of fact, most developers do not have the right, DBA do.

 When your users refused to upgrade their old clients to connect a higher version of database, say 12c, ORA-28040 would become a frequent and typical error in your daily job.